bowdenk7/express-typescript-starter/README.md

 Yarn also doesn't clutter your command prompt when your npm scripts return with status 1.
 For these reasons I would personally recommend downloading and giving Yarn a shot.
 That said, everything in this template can be used with npm as well.

+# Hackathon Start Project
+A majority of this quick start's content was inspired or adapted from Sahat's excellent [Hackathon Starter project](https://github.com/sahat/hackathon-starter).